getreu/tp-note/doc/source/tp-note--manpage.md

 When _Tp-Note_ starts, it tries to find its configuration file.
 If it fails, it writes a default configuration file. _Tp-Note_ is best customized by starting it once, and then modifying its default configuration.
+For a detailed description of the available configuration variables, please consult the '`const`' definitions in _Tp-Note_'s source code file '`config.rs`'

 The configuration file is encoded according to the TOML-standard.
 Variables ending with '`[tmpl] *_content`' and '`[tmpl] *_filename`' are